Sonia Orwell: Literary career

-Brownell was in a relationship with Coldstream from 1939 to 1941, and through Coldstream she met Stephen Spender and Cyril Connolly, who were the co-editors of the literary magazine Horizon, and also the arts benefactor Peter Watson.
+Through Coldstream she met Stephen Spender and Cyril Connolly, who were the co-editors of the literary magazine Horizon, and also the arts benefactor Peter Watson.
+Brownell made a proposal to them for the contents of an issue about young artists, but in April 1940, they turned it down.
+In the spring and summer of 1940, she continued to help at the magazine while searching for work.
+In July 1940, she was employed at a mobile first aid unit and from early September, when bombs began falling on London, she worked with rescue crews recovering survivors.
+She accepted a marriage proposal from Coldstream but broke off the engagement and their affair was ended by spring 1941.
 She worked as a secretary for John Lehmann in 1941 and at the Ministry of War Transport.
-In 1945, she began working at Horizon as an editorial secretary but acted as working partner for Connolly in his absence.
+In 1945, she returned to Horizon as an editorial secretary and acted as working partner for Connolly in his absence.
 Connolly and Watson often left her in charge of running the magazine and there she developed a reputation for having a difficult temperament.
 Brownell's biographer and friend, Hilary Spurling, wrote that this criticism was the result of her "trespassing on traditionally masculine critical and intellectual preserves".

 Brownell worked as an editor for Weidenfeld and Nicolson from 1951 to 1956, where she was involved in publishing Saul Bellow, Nigel Dennis, Elizabeth Hardwick, Dan Jacobson, and Mary McCarthy.
 In 1962, she organised the Writers' Conference at the Edinburgh Festival.
 In 1964 and 1965 she worked in Paris as co-editor of Art and Literature.
 In 1966, she translated Days in the Trees, by Marguerite Duras, for the Royal Shakespeare Company.